Lapel names street in honor of Cascadden family

-LAPEL — The Lapel Town Council has voted to name the street to the west of the Lapel High School in honor of the Cascadden family.
+LAPEL — The Lapel Town Council has voted to name the street just west of Lapel High School in honor of the Cascadden family.

-The council voted earlier this month to rename County Road 900 West between Indiana 32 and County Road 200 South for the family to be known as Cascadden Boulevard.
+Madison County Road 900 West between Indiana 32 and County Road 200 South will be known as Cascadden Boulevard.

 Olivia Cascadden, whose family owned a local grocery store and a local quarry, died in 2015 at age 99.

-The town will receive the interest earned every even-numbered year, with the interest in the odd-numbered years being used to fund multiple scholarships for students at Lapel Jr.-Sr. High School.
+The town will receive the interest earned every even-numbered year, with the interest in the odd-numbered years being used to fund multiple scholarships for students at Lapel Junior-Senior High School.

 Starting the 11th year, the foundation will distribute $100,000 plus any interest with the expectation that the money would be totally distributed in 25 years.
 Any money left at that time would be distributed to the town of Lapel.

-A biology teacher for five years leading up to World War II, Cascadden was offered a rare opportunity to study physical therapy at Harvard University.
-She returned to Indiana in 1945 to help just as Indiana faced a polio epidemic.
+A biology teacher for five years leading up to World War II, Cascadden studied physical therapy at Harvard University.
+She returned to Indiana in 1945 to help just as the state faced a polio epidemic.

-Sally DeVoe, executive director of the foundation, said at the time the grant was given to the town is the largest distributed by the foundation in at least 25 years and possibly ever.
-Part of that is because of the record-breaking growth in the stock market, she said.
+At the time of the Cascadden family’s gift to the community, Sally DeVoe, executive director of the foundation, said it was the largest grant distributed by the foundation in at least 25 years, possibly ever.

 DeVoe said she met with Cascadden about four times to set up the agreement.
 It was clear, she said, the Columbus native had done her homework on endowments and donor-advised funds.

-“She was very, very sure about what she wanted to do,” she said.
+“She was very, very sure about what she wanted to do,” DeVoe said.
 “It’s just been a godsend for me to deal with somebody like she is.”

 Commented